 Acquisitions and financial reporting obligations related thereto may impact our ability to access longer term capital markets funding on a timely basis and may necessitate greater short-term borrowings in the interim.
 This may impact our credit rating or our costs of borrowing.
-We may need to access shortterm capital sources to meet business needs from time to time, including, but not limited to, conducting operations; hiring or retaining brokers, salespeople, managers, technology professionals and other front-office personnel; financing acquisitions; and providing liquidity, including in situations where we may not be able to access the capital markets in a timely manner when desired by us.
+We may need to access short-term capital sources to meet business needs from time to time, including, but not limited to, conducting operations; hiring or retaining brokers, salespeople, managers, technology professionals and other front-office personnel; financing acquisitions; and providing liquidity, including in situations where we may not be able to access the capital markets in a timely manner when desired by us.
 Accordingly, we cannot guarantee that we will be able to obtain additional financing when needed on terms that are acceptable to us, if at all.
-In addition, as a result of regulatory actions, our registration statements under the Securities Act will be subject to SEC review prior to effectiveness, which may lengthen the time required for us to raise capital, potentially reducing our access to the capital markets or increasing our cost of capital.
+In addition, as a result of regulatory actions, our registration statements under the Securities Act will be subject to SEC review prior to effectiveness until September 30, 2023, which may lengthen the time required for us to raise capital, potentially reducing our access to the capital markets or increasing our cost of capital.

-As discussed above, our liquidity remains strong at \$534.8 million as of March 31, 2023, which can be used for share and unit repurchases and redemptions, dividends and distributions, new hires, tax payments, ordinary movements in working capital, and our continued investment in Fenics Growth Platforms.
-During the three months ended March 31, 2023, we repurchased 0.8 million shares of BGC Class A common stock for aggregate consideration of \$4.2 million, representing a weighted-average price per share of \$4.97.
-As of May 5, 2023, we have repurchased and redeemed an additional 3.8 million shares of BGC Class A common stock during the second quarter for aggregate consideration of \$17.1 million, representing a weighted-average price per share of \$4.46.
+As discussed below, our liquidity remained strong at \$766.8 million as of June 30, 2023, which can be used for share repurchases, dividends, new hires, tax payments, ordinary movements in working capital, and our continued investment in Fenics Growth Platforms.
+During the six months ended June 30, 2023, we repurchased 10.7 million shares of BGC Class A common stock for aggregate consideration of \$47.8 million, representing a weighted-average price per share of \$4.48.
+As of August 7, 2023, we have repurchased and redeemed an additional 3.2 million shares of BGC Class A common stock during the third quarter for aggregate consideration of \$15.2 million, representing a weighted-average price per share of \$4.69.

-On May 2, 2023, our Board declared a \$0.01 dividend for the first quarter of 2023.
-Additionally, BGC Holdings continues to have reduced distributions to or on behalf of its partners.
-The distributions to or on behalf of partners will at least cover their related tax payments.
-Whether any given post-tax amount is equivalent to the amount received by a stockholder also on an after-tax basis depends upon stockholders' and partners' domiciles and tax status.
+On August 1, 2023, our Board declared a \$0.01 dividend for the second quarter of 2023.
 Our current capital allocation priorities are to return capital to stockholders and to continue investing in our high growth Fenics businesses.
-Historically, we were deeply dividend-centric; going forward, we plan to prioritize share and unit repurchases over dividends and distributions.
+Historically, we were deeply dividend-centric; going forward, we plan to prioritize share repurchases over dividends.